Finncomm Airlines: History

+The beginning

-In 1993, Juhani Pakari and his father started Finncomm Airlines as an Air Taxi business flying light aircraft to remote airstrips which other carriers did not serve.
-Seeking to acquire an Air Operator's Certificate (AOC) to begin scheduled flights, Finncomm partnered with Swedish carrier Golden Air in 1999 until Finncomm could receive their own AOC.
-The original Golden Air fleet consisted of seven Saab 340s and one Saab 2000.
+In 1993, Juhani Pakari and his father started an air taxi operation flying light aircraft to remote airstrips which other carriers did not serve.
+Seeking to acquire an Air Operator's Certificate (AOC) to begin scheduled flights, Finncomm partnered with Swedish regional airline Golden Air Flyg in 1999 until they could receive their own AOC.
+Golden Air meda available a fleet of seven Saab 340s and one Saab 2000 and Finnish Commuter Airlines was in full swing.

-In September 2003, Finncomm received their own AOC and operations began with one Embraer ERJ-145s leased from Swiss International Air Lines.
-Inaugural services between Helsinki and Stuttgart were followed by flights to Düsseldorf and Oslo with the arrival of a second ERJ-145 from Swiss International Air Lines in April 2005.
+In September 2003, the young airline received its own AOC and operations began with one Embraer ERJ-145s leased from Swiss International Air Lines.
+Inaugural services between Helsinki and Stuttgart were followed, with the delivery of a second ERJ-145 in April 2005, by routes to Düsseldorf and Oslo.

-At the 2005 Paris Air Show, Finncomm announced a $250 million contract for eight ATR-42-500 aircraft with options for a further eight.
-With the arrival of the ATR-42 in late November 2005, the airline could begin to retire the Saab fleet inherited from Golden Air.
+At the 2005 Paris Air Show, the airline announced a $250 million contract for eight ATR-42-500 aircraft with options for a further eight.
+With the arrival of the first ATR-42 in late November 2005, the airline started to retire the Saab fleet inherited from Golden Air.
 In 2006, at the Farnborough Air Show, Finncomm signed a contract which converted four of their ATR-42 orders to the larger ATR-72-500.
 This was further supplemented by the purchase of an additional three ATR-72 aircraft at a list price of $54 million.
 In January 2008 the carrier announced another order for a further five ATR-72-500 aircraft with deliveries between 2009 and 2011.
-Once all the orders have been fulfilled by ATR, Finncomm will become the largest operator of the ATR-500 series in Europe.
+Once all the orders were fulfilled by ATR, Finnish Commuter Airlines became the largest operator of the ATR regional airliners in Europe.

+The air carrier employed over 250 staff and, in 2008, flew 870,000 passengers, an increase of 45% over the previous year despite a tough economic climate.
+Finncomm co-operated with Finnair to provide feeder traffic for Finnair's international route network.
+The growth allowed an operating profit of over €9.4 million which was a 9.8% increase over 2007.
+The Finnish Civil Aviation Authority (FCAA) ordered some changes to operating procedures and temporarily increased the weather minimums of ATR operations following an incident in late 2006.
+The incident was investigated and some re-training for pilots (regarding new operating procedures) was ordered by FCAA.
+Weather restrictions were lifted and normal operations resumed.

+New ownership

-On 9 September 2010, Finnair Group announced that they had signed a preliminary agreement to acquire all the aircraft from Finnish Commuter Airlines Oy and 20% of Finncomm Airlines Oy for the total sum of €48 million.
-On 1 July 2011, Finnair and Flybe announced they were to jointly buy Finncomm for €25 million.
-The company was renamed Flybe Nordic.
-60% of shares were owned by Flybe while Finnair owned 40%.
+On 9 September 2010, Finnair Group announced that they had signed a preliminary agreement to acquire all the aircraft from Finnish Commuter Airlines and 20% of its shares for the total sum of €48 million.
+On 1 July 2011, Finnair and BEA-British European Airways (branded Flybe) announced they were to jointly buy the airline for €25 million.
+The company was rebranded Flybe Nordic with Flybe Finland operating name.
+60% of shares were owned by BEA while Finnair controlled 40%.
+The fleet was further strengthened with two Embraer E170s which allowed to fly over 70 passenger on longer routes and with speeds higher than ATR turboprops.